ArguedJoker/sfia2/README.md

 ## NGINX

 This is a web server that is used as a reverse proxy, load balancer and many other things.
-In the project it will handle and process all requests before sending them to the corresponding application server acting as a load balancer and decreasing the chance of port exposure by only exposing noe port.
+In the project it will handle and process all requests before sending them to the corresponding application server acting as a load balancer and decreasing the chance of port exposure by only exposing one port.
 This was used for learning purposes and was eventually swapped out for NGINX Ingress Controller which is a built in feature of kubernetes.

 For more information: https://www.nginx.com/

 ## NGINX Ingress Controller

 The ingress controller is an applciation that runs in a cluster and configures the HTTP load balancer.
-With NGINX, the Ingress controller is deployed in a pod along witht he load balancer.
+With NGINX, the Ingress controller is deployed in a pod along with the load balancer.
 This allows Kubernetes to configure NGINX for load balancing its services.
 This allowed for Kubernetes to work with AWS instances.
 Just using NGINX led to issues which could not be resolved within the time span of the project.

 For more information: https://www.nginx.com/products/nginx/kubernetes-ingress-controller/

 ## Kubernetes

 Also known as K8 is another example of open-source technology for automating deployments of containerised application.
 One of the benefits of this technology is that it is possible to dictate the desired state of the cluster.
-Once configures Kubernetes will automatically configure the containersin the cluster to the desired state.
+Once configured Kubernetes will automatically configure the containers in the cluster to the desired state.

 For more information: https://kubernetes.io/